Amayomiee/Data-Projects/Project1-Folder/README.md

 ## Overview

-This project involves a comparative analysis of different classification algorithms, including Support Vector Machines (SVM), Decision Trees, and Random Forests, in predicting customers at risk of churning.
+This project explored a comparative analysis of different classification algorithms, including Support Vector Machines (SVM), Decision Trees, and Random Forests, in predicting customers at risk of churning for a credit card company.

 ## Project Objectives

-- **Data Exploration:** Conduct an in-depth exploration of customer data, including demographics, transaction history, credit usage patterns, and quarter-to-quarter changes.
+- **Data Exploration:** Conducted a comprehensive exploration of customer data, including demographics, transaction history, credit usage patterns, and quarter-to-quarter changes.

-- **Model Building:** Develop predictive models using classification algorithms to forecast customer churn accurately.
+- **Model Building:** Developed predictive models using the aforementioned classification algorithms to predict customer churn.

-- **Actionable Insights:** Provide actionable insights derived from the models to enable proactive retention strategies, enhance customer satisfaction, and optimize resource allocation.
+- **Model Evaluation and implementation:** comparatively evaluated the results from each model, applying various model evaluation techniques and recommending the best model for customer churn prediction.

 ## Why Customer Churn Prediction?